vlang/v/doc/docs.md

 v shader /path/to/project/dir/or/file.v
 ```

-Currently you need to include a header and delcare a glue function before
+Currently you need to include a header and declare a glue function before
 using the shader in your code.

 ### Profiling